crahimza/crahimza/README.md

 ## CAD Modeling

-Throughout my tenure at organizations such as Bell Flight, Siemens, GE, and Oil States, I have developed sophisticated, proprietary IP that remains under strict NDA.
+Throughout my tenure at organizations such as Bell Helicopter, Oil States, Siemens and GE, I have developed sophisticated, proprietary IP that remains under strict NDA.
 To demonstrate my technical methodology and commitment to engineering mentorship without compromising those agreements, I engage in Mechanical Reconstruction.

 I identify historical patents with complex kinematic or structural features and translate them using modern CAD and additive manufacturing.
 By recreating these designs with SolidWorks and Prusa XL multi-tool systems, I aim to provide engaging, tangible examples for students and aspiring engineers.
 My goal is to bridge the gap between foundational mechanical principles and contemporary execution, hopefully lighting a spark in the next generation of technical problem-solvers.